sabin413/xbitinfo-data-compression/README.md

 compress_with_keepbits_many_files.py → compress_with_keepbits_many_files.ini

 The user assigned parameters are stored inside these config files.
-The name of these config files can be anything as long as the structure is matched.
+The name of these config files can be changed by the users as long as the structure is matched.

 ## Usage